Directing and writing credits:

 Does this one really need any commentary?
 It’s messed up that Rory goes to Doose’s market and only believes that there hasn’t been a fight when Dean tells her.
 Rory!
 Who the fuck do you think Dean it?!
 He is not cool enough to get into fights.
 (Yeah, yeah, yeah.
 Violence isn’t cool.
 I get it.)

 It’s at Luke’s that we finally learn what happens.
 I love the following scenes with Luke and Jess.
 I love how Luke handles Jess in the diner.
-I love how he questions him playfully but then becomes immediately sincere when he sees how upset Jess it.
+I love how he questions him playfully but then becomes immediately sincere when he sees how upset Jess is.
 I love how confused he is when Jess tells him to hang up on Rory.
 I love when he tells Rory that Jess “went somewhere.”
 Luke handles it just right.
 He never betrays himself as being on anyone’s side but Jess’s own.
 He makes clear why he wants to know, and he is supportive even when he finds Jess’s story to be unbelievable.

 When Jess runs out to do some “beaking” of his own, Luke goes with him and apparently brings a boat to get better positioning to the swan.
 Then Luke gives Jess some straight talk about his relationship with Rory.